migupl/drop-photo-get-exif-data/README.md

 </body>
 ```

+You can use the file *index.html* of the project as a small demo.

 ## Events

 The Web Component *drop-photo-for-exif* exposes the following information about the images dragged through the event 'drop-photo-for-exif:data'.